mpkayeuk/obsidian-work/Businesses/4mie/50 - Legal and Finance/00 - Disclaimers and Terms.md

 ## Disclaimer (Prominent on all pages)
 **4mie is not a law firm and does not provide legal advice.
 The tools and outputs are for guidance only, based on your input.
 Form E and all documents must be reviewed and approved by a qualified solicitor before submission to the court or your ex-partner.**

-**We recommend using our partner solicitors for a fixed-fee review (£199 - £499 depending on complexity).
+**We recommend adding our Solicitor Review (+£299) for professional oversight.
 We earn a referral fee from partners.**

 ## Terms of Service (ToS)
 1. **User Responsibility**: You must provide truthful information.
 4mie AI optimizes presentation but does not alter facts.